anonOstrich/regex_parser/documentation/implementation_document.md

 ### Preprocessing regular expression string

 Replaces all shorthands that help writing more complex regular expressions so that only '|', '*', '&' and '!' remain.
 The NFAGenerator needs to construct a fewer number of different NFA this way.
 Consists of three phases: replacing the shorthands, removing some of the unncesessary negations, and adding the concatenation symbol '&' wherever different parts are meant to be concatenated.
+Worst case time complexity is probably O(n), but some shorthands will result in significantly longer strings than others.
+For example, "(a-z)[0, 999]" will form 1000 different concatenations separated by union; each element of these concatenations is a union of 26 symbols.

 #### Replacing shorthands